Pinheiro03/Calculadora-IMC-em-React/README.md

--Study project, building a BMI calculator in reaction
+-Study project, building a BMI calculator in react.js